VAT

 As part of the new VAT regulations, also a deadline to respond on requests for information from the authorities will implemented in line with the deadlines applicable in direct tax matters.

-In principle taxpayers will be required to respond in writing to any information request from the VAT administration within 30 days from the third working day following the request.
+In principle taxpayers will have to respond in writing to any information request from the VAT administration within 30 days from the third working day following the request.
 This deadline can be extended for valid reasons, but it may also be reduced to 10 days in specific situations, such as in case of verification of the validity of a refund request via the VAT return.

 We will keep you informed on any news about the practical details when they are published.